 - Visual Art

 - Textiles

 - Woodwork

 - Music

 - Drama

-- Second Language (German or Japanese)
+- German

 - Biology

 - Chemistry

 - Physics

-- Elective English

 - Calculus

 - Statistics

 In their final year at school, students also complete a Class 12 Project.

 Qualification

 The New Zealand Certificate of Steiner Education (NZCSC) is recognized by NZQA (New Zealand Qualification Authority) as a secondary school qualification, equivalent to NCEA (National Certificate of Educational Achievement) it is an internationally recognized Steiner qualification with university entrance at Level 3.